cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 The prediction uses a hierarchical classification model.
 For a new micrograph, the model will first decide whether this is a "good" or "bad" micrograph (validation accuracy ~93%).
 The tolerance threshold in this step can be tuned by the user with `--t1`.
 If the micrograph is classified as "good", the model will further classify whether it belong to the "great" class or "decent" class (validation accuracy ~75%).
 The tolerance threshold in this step can be tuned by the user with `--t2`.
 If the micrograph is "bad", the model will further classify which "bad" class it belongs to (validation accuracy ~80%).

 MicAssess v1.0 needs new model files, which consist of 4 different .h5 files.
 Model files can be downloaded per request on https://cosmic-cryoem.org/software/cryo-assess/.
 For current users, we will just update the files in the shared folder.
+Please do not change the file names of the models.

 Note on 2DAssess: since Relion 4.0 will have its own 2D classification auto-selection tool, we do not plan to update 2DAssess in the future.